 But as we all know, little ones have lots of energy and often short attention spans!
-So, here are five fun ideas to keep your toddler busy outside!
+So, here are five fun ideas to keep your toddler (and older kids) busy outside!
 Put these simple toddler activities in your back pocket!

 Easy Outdoor Activities for Toddlers

 Kids love sensory play!
 Sensory bins are a simple activity to put together.
-Plus, sensory bins are accessible and educational activity for toddlers, starting as young as 18 months.
+Plus, sensory bins are accessible and educational activities for toddlers, starting as young as 18 months.